-It is important to remember that the rules used to determine IR35 are not changing, so if you are genuinely outside of IR35 now, you should continue to be so post April 2021.
+It is important to remember that the rules used to determine IR35 are not changing, so if you are genuinely outside of IR35 now, you should continue to be so post-April 2021.

-How can you ensure your end-hirer has made the right decision on your contract post April 2021?
+How can you ensure your end-hirer has made the right decision on your contract post-April 2021?

 Whilst the decision of determining your IR35 status is no longer with you, there are a few steps you can take to make your life and your end-hirers much easier.
-One being enrolling with a specialist contractor accountant who is an expert in IR35 and can support you on future contracts.
+One is enrolling with a specialist contractor accountant who is an expert in IR35 guidance and can support you on future contracts.

 As an Intouch customer we offer the following unique IR35 services at no extra cost:

-Need more information on IR35?
+Need more information on IR35 legislation changes?

-Ready to talk to us about our IR35 services and the other services we can offer you to support your career in contracting?
+Ready to talk to us about our IR35 services and the other accountancy services we can offer you to support your career in contracting?

 Get in touch today or give us a call on 01202 375562.

 This blog has been prepared by Intouch Accounting.
 While we have made every attempt to ensure that the information contained in this blog has been obtained from reliable sources, Intouch is not responsible for any errors or omissions, or for the results obtained from the use of this information.
-This blog should not be used as a substitute for consultation with professional accounting advisers.
+This blog should not be used as a substitute for consultation with professional contractor accounting advisers.
 If you have any specific queries, please contact Intouch Accounting.